About Dual Diagnosis

 Mood disorders, alcohol and drug addictions are treatable illnesses.

 They are not moral weaknesses or character flaws.
 They can affect anyone, regardless of age, ethnicity, or economic background.
 Studies have shown that more than half of the people who have depression or bipolar disorder also use alcohol and/or drugs.
-Knowing the symptoms of mood disorders can help you decide to seek help.
+Knowing the symptoms of mood disorders can help you decide when and where to seek help.
 You can’t diagnose yourself.
 Only a health care professional can diagnose and treat a mood disorder.
 When neither illness is treated, one illness can make the other worse.
 When only one illness is treated, treatment is less likely to be effective.
 When both illnesses are treated, the chances for a full and lasting recovery are greatly improved, and it is easier to return to a full and productive life.

 PLEASE CONNECT AND SHARE OUR CAUSE